This section provides instructions for connecting Cloud App Security to your existing Azure account using the app connector API.

 If you created a different consumer group to be used, use that Consumer group name.

-Testing may take a couple of minutes.
+Click Connect to connect and test the connection.
+It may take a couple of minutes.
 After receiving a success notice, click Close.